jorgebucaran/superfine/README.md

 ### `ondestroy`

-This event is fired after the element has been removed from the DOM, either directly or as a result of a parent being removed.
+This event fires after the element has been removed from the DOM, either directly or as a result of a parent being removed.
 Use it for invalidating timers, canceling a network request, removing global events listeners, etc.

 ```jsx
 import { h } from "superfine"